 While helping passionate and talented kids develop into career musicians is satisfying, Burch believes access to music education is important for all children.
 This May he traveled with NAMM to Washington, D.C., and met with his local representatives in Congress to discuss the issue.
 When the economic crisis of 2008 hit, funding for music education in California was one of the first things to be cut and Burch would like to see it restored now the economy is improving, calling it a “versatile and rich” educational tool.

 “You can teach art, literature, and history through music.
 You learn math, how to be creative, and social skills all at the same time.
 There are very few things that cover those topics so thoroughly and completely,” he explains.

 He recently met with six congresspersons and staffers in his first of what he hopes will be many efforts in the arena of music advocacy.
 His representatives responded on a personal level to the arguments presented.

 “Several commented that music has played a significant role in their lives,” he says.
-“So then the next realization is that kids deserve the opportunity to have that experience for themselves and that [it should be] a core part of education, not a supplemental part.”
+“So then the next realization is that kids deserve the opportunity to have that experience for themselves and that should be a core part of education, not a supplemental part.”